nespinoza/luckyimg-reduction/README.md

 # luckyimg-reduction

-Lucky Imaging Reduction (contrast curve generator)
+CCG (contrast curve generator)
 --------------------------------------------------
-This code takes lucky imaging observations and generates contrast curves around the brightest star on the image (useful for exoplanet studies).
+This code takes archival/lucky imaging observations and generates contrast curves around the brightest star on the image (useful for exoplanet studies).